Home » Blog » Asia » Indonesia Travel Guide » How Many Days in Bali: How to Plan Your 1-2 Week Bali Itinerary

 • Barbacoa, where you can get your fill of Mexican-inspired BBQ

-• Your Italian fix at Da Maria (by the chef that created some of Australia’s most iconic dining venues, including Bondi Icebergs)
+• Your Italian fix at Da Maria (by the chef who created some of Australia’s most iconic dining venues, including Bondi Icebergs)

 • Sea Circus, which is simply colourful and great for breakfast, lunch and dinner, plus cocktails